 PhD in Health Policy

 Yiqun Chen graduated with Bachelor’s degree in medicine and in economics from Peking University, China, in 2012.
-As an undergraduate, Yiqun developed her interests in health economics and began to participated research in this field.
+As an undergraduate, Yiqun developed her interests in health economics and began to participate in research in this field.
 Upon graduation, Yiqun entered the MA program in Economics program at Duke University.
-She is interested in both supply and demand of health care in both U.S. and China.
+She is interested in supply and demand of health care in both U.S. and China.

 Catherine Lei is a doctoral candidate at the Stanford University School of Medicine’s Department of Health Research and Policy.
 She graduated from Princeton University in 2015 with a concentration in Economics and a certificate in Finance.
 Her thesis analyzed the effect of financial incentives on employer-sponsored insurance (ESI), examining the ways in which ESI offer and take-up rates for both small and large firms changed during the temporary lifting of the employer mandate in a Massachusetts case study.